aspose-total/Aspose.Total-Products/total/en/cpp/conversion/eml-to-svg/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EML to SVG" h2="Transform EML to SVG within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is a process of transforming emails from one format to another.
+For example, you may need to convert an EML file format to HTML.

+<h2>How Aspose.Total Helps for EML to SVG Conversion</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EML file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to SVG.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive package of APIs that helps developers to work with various file formats.
+It includes APIs for email conversion, document conversion, and other file formats.
+To convert EML file format to HTML, you can use Aspose.Email for C++ API.
+After that, you can use Aspose.Words for C++ API to export HTML to SVG.
+Both APIs come under Aspose.Total for C++ package.

+Aspose.Email for C++ is a powerful API that helps developers to work with various email file formats.
+It supports a wide range of features such as reading, writing, and manipulating emails.
+It also supports conversion of emails from one format to another.
+With Aspose.Email for C++, you can easily convert EML file format to HTML.

+Aspose.Words for C++ is a powerful API that helps developers to work with various document file formats.
+It supports a wide range of features such as reading, writing, and manipulating documents.
+It also supports conversion of documents from one format to another.
+With Aspose.Words for C++, you can easily export HTML to SVG.

+Aspose.Total for C++ is a comprehensive package of APIs that helps developers to work with various file formats.
+It includes APIs for email conversion, document conversion, and other file formats.
+It helps developers to save time and effort by providing a single package of APIs for various file formats.
+With Aspose.Total for C++, you can easily convert EML file format to HTML and then export HTML to SVG.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}